jdjohn215/milwaukee-weather/README.md

 ## Automated Tufte-style weather graphs

-This repository creates the weather graph below (inspired by [Edward Tufte](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=00014g)) using R's {{ggplot2}} package.
+This repository creates the weather graphs below (inspired by [Edward Tufte](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=00014g)) using R's {{ggplot2}} package.
 Updated data is pulled directly from NOAA's servers in CSV format.
 The entire process is automated using Github Actions.

 This repo may be useful in three ways.